Székely Land: Constitutional issues

 Article 1 of the Romanian Constitution defines the country as a "sovereign, independent, unitary and indivisible national state."
 It has often been argued that, as a result of this provision, any ethnic-based territorial autonomy, including that of the Székely Land, would be unconstitutional.

 The Supreme Council of National Defence of Romania declared that an autonomy of the so-called Székely Land would be unconstitutional.

 Population

 In 2002 the estimated ethnic composition of the Székely Land (Mureș, Covasna and Harghita counties) consisted of Hungarians (66%), Romanians (29%), Germans (1%) and Roma (4%).
 The area forms a Hungarian ethnic enclave within present-day Romania.
-Locals refer this situation as "Everybody speaks Hungarian, here you have to speak Romanian with police and public officials".